-- For buildings and systems that are less complex5, commissioning can be tailored as determined by the DOD Component AHJ6. - "Schematic design" is the design charrette or similar conceptual design activity. - Documentation as described in ASHRAE 55 Section 6.2 is not required.
+- For buildings and systems that are less complex, commissioning can be tailored as determined by the DoD Service AHJ.
+For Army projects, refer to Army policy for determination of systems to commission.
+For Air Force and Navy projects, the Project Delivery Team must determine the level of commissioning activities required. - "Schematic design" is the design charrette or similar conceptual design activity prior to completion of 35% design. - Documentation as described in ASHRAE 55 Section 6.2 is not required.